alexwatfordphd/restaurant-analysis/README.md

 # New Menu Analysis for Taste of the World Cafe
 See associated Tableau dashboard(s) [here.](https://public.tableau.com/app/profile/jon.watford/viz/TasteoftheWorldCafeMenuAnalysis/KPIDashboard)

-## Background and Purpose
+## Purpose
-I was hired to complete a menu analysis for **Taste of the World Cafe**, a restaurant with diverse menu offerings from domestic and international cuisines.
+Client is **Taste of the World Cafe**, a restaurant with diverse menu offerings from domestic and international cuisines.
 The client debuted a new menu in January 2023.

 ### Client wants to know:
 - Which menu items are doing well/not well?